luxury Cuzco Cusco tours travel

 Day 4: Machu Picchu - Orient-Express Vistadome - Cuzco

 Breakfast.
+Entrance into the ruins.
 Day of exploration with your guide or on your own.
 Start by ascending Machu Picchu for sunrise, which due to the high, surrounding mountains does not occur until around 7:00 am.
-It takes an hour to hike up to Intipunku (Sun Gate), the end of the Inca Trail and the ancient entrance into the sanctuary.
+It takes an hour to walk up to Intipunku (Sun Gate), the end of the Inca Trail and the ancient entrance into the sanctuary.
 Its majestic panorama of the citadel, seen from on high, is the first view the Incas had upon arriving from Cuzco.
-Lunch in the hotel's restaurant.
+Other memorable hikes lead to the top of Huayna Picchu (a strenuous, two-hour round-trip), the Temple of the Moon (a moderate, four-hour round-trip), the Inca Drawbridge (an easy, one-hour round-trip) and Machu Picchu's multitude of hidden nooks and crannies.
+A lunch by chef Huaman at the Tampu Restaurant.
+Descend from Machu Picchu at mid-afternoon and walk to the station for the train departure.
+Evening arrival at the Poroy Station, on the outskirts of Cuzco, reception and transfer to your hotel.
+A dinner of inspired dishes influenced by French cuisine and created with local produce of the highest quality by executive chef Federico Ziegler at the Restaurante El Tupay.
+Overnight in the Orient-Express Monasterio.

 Iglesia de la Compañia de Jesús, Cuzco.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Cuzco Tours & Travel.
+Machu Picchu Luxury Tours & Travel.

 Breakfast.
-Morning walking tour of the imperial city of the Incas to their ancient monuments of Qorikancha (the Temple of the Sun); the fine Inca walls of Inti Q'ijllo; the Ajlla Wasi (the House of the Virgins of the Sun); the Stone of Twelve Angles; and Huacaypata (Leisure Square).
+Morning walking tour in the imperial city of the Incas to their ancient monuments, including the Stone of Twelve Angles, Huacaypata (Leisure Square -- now called the Plaza de Armas and dominated by the Spanish colonial Cathedral). the fine Inca walls of Inti Q'ijllo, the Ajlla Wasi (the House of the Virgins of the Sun) and Qorikancha (the Temple of the Sun).
 All of these constructions date from the era of 1440 A.D., when Inca Pachakuteq, desiring a capital befitting his great empire, pulled down the adobe city and rebuilt Cuzco in stone.

 The interior of the temple was the most worthy of admiration.
 It was literally a mine of gold.
 On the western wall was emblazoned a representation of the deity, consisting of a human countenance, looking forth from amidst innumerable rays of light, which emanated from it in every direction, in the same manner as the sun is often personified with us.
 The figure was engraved on a massive plate of gold of enormous dimensions, thickly powdered with emeralds and precious stones.
 It was so situated in front of the great eastern portal, that the rays of the morning sun fell directly upon it at its rising, lighting up the whole apartment with an effulgence that seemed more than natural, and which was reflected back from the golden ornaments with which the walls and ceiling were everywhere incrusted.
 Gold, in the figurative language of the people, was "the tears wept by the sun," and every part of the interior of the temple glowed with burnished plates and studs of the precious metal.
 The cornices, which surrounded the walls of the sanctuary, were of the same costly material; and a broad belt or frieze of gold, let into the stonework, encompassed the whole exterior of the edifice.